ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 - Click `Confirm` to go through the payment process.
 (You won't have to complete this step if you've already ordered DDoSX<sup>®</sup> or CDN via your UKFast account manager).

+## Test domain

+- use the preview function XYZ.....
+(need to write this section)

 ## Configure domain